RileyMcCuen/twitteranalytics/README.md

 ## Golang RESTful API

-This will handle all requests from the frontend and proxy data between the APIs, as well as deliver data to the frontend.
+This will handle all requests from the frontend and proxy data between the APIs, as well as deliver data back to the frontend.

 The API will be deployed as a Docker image to GKE.